Armenian Pakhlava – Sweet Layers of Tradition

-A diamond-shaped parcel filled with layers of thin pastry sheets, packed with a nut mixture and liberally soaked in honey syrup.
-This gem of Armenian patisserie might sound like a challenging task, but I’ll guide you through the process of creating pakhlava and provide tips so you can create your own stunning confection.
+A diamond-shaped parcel filled with layers of thin pastry sheets, packed with spiced walnuts and liberally soaked in honey syrup.
+This gem of Armenian patisserie might sound challenging, but I’ll guide you through creating pakhlava with detailed tips to help you craft your own stunning confection.
+Whether you’re celebrating a holiday or simply want to master this iconic dessert, this recipe will walk you through every step.

 Table of Contents